increazy/checkout-magento1/README.md

-# checkout-magento1
-Módulo para instalação de apis do checkout para Magento 1
+# Increazy checkout Magento 1

+Module to add Increazy API in Magento 1.9.X, follow the installation steps:

+1. Copy the app folder to root Magento.
+2. Clean and flush your cache.